nisaakan/DSA210-Project/README.md

 ## **Hypothesis**

 #### **1)Null Hypothesis (H₀):**
-There is no significant relationship between screen time and stress or sleep duration.
+- There is no correlation between screen time sleep hours.
 #### **2)Alternative Hypothesis (H₁):**
-Screen time significantly impacts stress levels and sleep quality.
+- There is a correlation between screen time and sleep hours.

 ---